 The appropriate length for your Statement of Originality may vary depending on the topic and scope of the existing literature.
 While there is no minimum required length, the word limit for the Statement is 1,500 words, excluding footnotes.
 That is, the Committee will only read the first 1,500 words of the Statement.
+It is by no means a requirement to meet the 1,500-word limit.
 An example Statement of Originality appears at the end of this document.
 Be sure to check both legal and nonlegal books and periodicals, as well as both online and printed sources.
 If you decide to work with an NDE or CDE in developing your submission, they will be available to offer advice on the Statement of Originality.
-Additionally, you can find a tutorial on preemption checking from the Yale Law Library at: http://library.law.yale.edu/research/preemption-checking.
+Additionally, you can find a tutorial on preemption checking from the Yale Law Library at: https://library.law.yale.edu/research-guides/preemption-checking.